cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/ansible_cloudmesh.txt

 Step 2: Create a list file for MongoDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add a list of mongodb url with the following task:
+Add a list of MongoDB URL with the following task:

 ::